cloudbank-project/az-serverless-tutorial/content/nosql/_index.md

     return dataframe_to_dicts(data)

 if __name__=="__main__":
+    # Make sure the script has a valid data filename specified:
     if len(sys.argv) != 2:
         fail_error("Specify input data file to import")
     if not os.path.isfile(sys.argv[1]):
         fail_error("Couldn't find specified input file.
 Check path/spelling for typos.")

+    # Open a connection to our cloud database account.
+Select the
+    # database and container specified at the top of this script.
     client = cosmos_client.CosmosClient(HOST, {'masterKey': MASTER_KEY})
     db = client.get_database_client(DATABASE_ID)
     container = db.get_container_client(CONTAINER_ID)

+    # Try to loop through each entry in the CSV file, and add it to
+    # our cloud database with the 'create_item' action
     try:
         for record in load_data(sys.argv[1]):
+            # Select the element's name as its unique ID in the database
             record["id"] = record["Element"]
             container.create_item(body=record)
             print("Added {:} ({:}) to db".format(record["Element"], record["AtomicNumber"]))